 About

-Primarily, my research focuses on Indigenous literatures written in French and English, with a focus on poetry.
+My research focuses primarily on Indigenous literatures written in French and English, with a focus on poetry.
 I am particularly interested in trans-Indigenous and translingual aspects of Indigenous poems, videopoems, novels, and media.
 Moreover, I explore questions of gender inequality within Indigenous literatures and Francophone literatures.
-In addition to Indigenous Literary Studies, my research interests include Francophone literature and la Francophonie, gender studies, and postcolonial/decolonial studies.
+In addition to Indigenous Literary Studies, my research interests include Francophone literature and la Francophonie, gender studies, environmental humanities, and postcolonial/decolonial studies.

 ABOUT ME

 I was born and raised in the Netherlands.
 In 2014, I lived and studied in Tours, France for six months and in 2016 in Trois-Rivières, Canada.
-Since 2019, I live and work on Treaty 6 territory and in Region 4 Métis Nation (Edmonton) to pursue my PhD dream.
+Since 2019, I live and work on Treaty 6 territory and in Fort Edmonton Métis District (Edmonton).
 My native language is Dutch, and I am also fluent in English and French.
 I am an avid reader and enjoy changing up the desk life with volleyball, the occasional swim, and bike rides (summer) or walks (winter).
 I am an amateur photographer and love exploring new places – whether a new café around the corner or faraway, cold countries.
-It’s my dream one day to visit Greenland.
+It’s my dream one day to visit Greenland and Antarctica.

 Leave a Comment